tbruyelle/json-signer/README.md

 time. `json-signer` embraces this and aims to deliver an audited tool that is able to sign any cosmos-sdk transaction.

+`json-signer` supports signing with local private key, ledger and multisig accounts.

+`json-signer` has E2E tests for the gaia and govgen chains, but it should work just well with other cosmos-sdk chains.

 ## Usage

 ```sh